Diagnosing Sleep Disorders

 Snoring is the sound that occurs during sleep when flow of air is obstructed in the area where the tongue and upper throat meet the soft palate and uvula.
 Snoring noises occur when these structures vibrate against each other during breathing.

-These are only a few of the sleep disorders that we evaluate and treat in the Sleep Disorders Center.
+These are only a few of the sleep disorders that we evaluate and treat in our Sleep Disorders Centers in Oklahoma City, Edmond and Yukon.
 If you have questions about a sleep disorder not listed here, we have a variety of educational brochures available.
-Feel free to ask you technologist for one during you study.
+Feel free to ask your technologist for one during your study.

 Treating Sleep Disorders